vtasca/wikipedia-pageviews/README.md

 # Wikipedia Article Pageviews
 This repository automatically fetches and aggregates the 100 most popular Wikipedia articles by pageviews - creating a dataset that enables tracking trending topics on Wikipedia.

-It works by polling the WikiMedia API on a daily basis and fetching the top 100 most popular articles of the previous day.
+It works by polling the WikiMedia API on a daily basis and fetching the top 100 most popular articles from two days ago.
 The fetcher runs in a scheduled GitHub Actions workflow, which is [available here](https://github.com/vtasca/wikipedia-pageviews/actions/workflows/main.yml).

 The dataset begins in the year 2016 and the textual data is presented as it is found on the website of Wikipedia.

 ## Usage
 The updated dataset is located in this repository at [`pageviews.csv`](https://github.com/vtasca/wikipedia-pageviews/blob/master/pageviews.csv).
-Data for day $D_{t-1}$ is added on day $D_t$ at noon.
+Data for day $D_{t-2}$ is added on day $D_t$ at noon.

 ### Data description
 - `rank` - Rank of the article (out of 100).